=not named in book of Remembrance

 Note: Mr. Richardson had taken over as licensee from Mrs. W. Marsh, whose husband William had been killed in the Great War

-She was buried on the 5 September at Charlton, Dover.
-14 2S.
-On the headstone the name of her husband, Leonard James is also inscribed, he died on the 7 February 1963, aged 66
+She was buried on the 5 September at Charlton, Dover, 14 2S, with the first part of the burial service taking place in St Bartholomew's church.
+On the headstone the name of her husband, Leonard James is also inscribed, he died on 7 February 1963, aged 66

 Note: Could she be or be connected with "Lill Pascall-Ricketts"?
-A Mabel Gardiner married a Mr Pascall in 1924.
+She may also be the sister of Sidney Gardiner

 Robson, E. A

 Elsie Agnes Robson.
 She died on 3 April 1942, aged 58, at her home at 9 Pencester Road.
-She was the daughter of the late John James Robson, from Crabble Hill and was buried at River churchyard, Dover
+She was the daughter of the late John James Robson, formerly a well-known traction engine proprietor, from Crabble Hill, and his wife Sarah.
+In 1891 the family were at 2 River View, River, Dover, and there were three younger daughters there too, Nellie, 6, Annie, 4, and Enid, 2.
+All four daughters were born at River.

 Rogers, F.

 Frank Rogers.
-He was 64 when he died on 10 September 1940 at Preston Hall, Aylesford, after being injured at The Admiral Harvey, Bridge Street the day before.
-He was the licensee, and "beloved husband" of Mrs E J Rogers.
+Formerly a licensee of the Flying Horse in Canterbury, he was 64 when he died on 10 September 1940 at Preston Hall, Aylesford, after being injured at The Admiral Harvey, Bridge Street, the day before.
+He was the licensee, since April 1912, and "beloved husband" of Mrs Elizabeth Jane Rogers, formerly Ashby.
 Mrs Rogers suffered a fractured arm in the incident (RH)

 S